Enter your zip to

 Anytime you’re working with an area where water is the norm, you could wind up dealing with mold.
 It’s not uncommon for a contractor to open up the walls around a bathtub only to find a proliferation of mold that needs to be removed before the project can move forward.
 Mold remediation can run between $1,200 and $3,400 or more, depending upon the scale of the problem.

 When it comes to your bottom line, there are several factors at play.
-The quote you get from a Bath Fitter representative takes the following into account:
+The quote you get fit a bath takes the following into account:

 • Installation Location: The cost of installation depends upon your geographical location — some areas are more expensive than others — and the size of the bathtub.
 Also be aware that hidden problems, such as plumbing issues, mold and mildew, and repair of cracks in the area around the original tub can drive up the cost.

-• Labor Costs: The quote for a Bath Fitter product will include the cost of labor.
-That’s because everything is done in-house with the company’s own representatives who are trained to install the product in the most efficient way.
+• Labor Costs: The quote to fit your bath will include the cost of labor, but you should ask to see labor broken out into its own category if possible so you can evaluate multiple quotes.
 The cost of labor might be higher for complex jobs and dependent upon the type of liner you choose to install, as some materials are more difficult to work with.

-• Materials: Acrylic is by far the most common material chosen by Bath Fitter customers, but you can get other materials, such as PVC vinyl, fiberglass, and even marble.
-As you might imagine, choosing marble for your Bath Fitter renovation will be more expensive than choosing the typical acrylic.
-Marble tends to add up to $3,000 to the cost of the Bath Fitter.
+• Materials: Acrylic is by far the most common material chosen by homeowners when they fit a bath, but there are other options such as PVC vinyl, fiberglass, and even marble.
+As you might imagine, choosing marble to fit your bath will be more expensive than choosing the typical acrylic.
+Marble tends to add up to $3,000 to the cost of fitting a bath.

-• Design and Customization: There are other customizations that can add to the cost of the Bath Fitter, but you might find it’s worth the price to get the bells and whistles that give you a spa-like bathroom.
+• Design and Customization: There are other customizations that can add to the cost of fitting a bath, but you might find it’s worth the price to get the bells and whistles that give you a spa-like bathroom.
 The finish of the materials, colors, and accessories such as shelves can drive up the price.

 Wood-look Bath Fitter surround

-The cost of Bath Fitter can range widely depending upon the choices you make during the consultation.
+The cost of fitting a bath can range widely depending upon the choices you make during the consultation.
 Let’s look at the potential costs.

-Many other companies roll the bathtub remodel into the larger remodeling for your bathroom, so it’s tough to know how long it would actually take for a stand-alone product to be installed.
-Bath Fitter makes it clear up-front how long it will take and how much it will cost, and they allow you to choose from a wide variety of options to customize the liner.
+Many companies roll the bathtub fitting into the larger remodeling cost for your bathroom, so it’s tough to know how long it would actually take for a stand-alone product to be installed.
+If you are primarily interested in having a bath fit, you can find specialized companies that can accomplish the task in less than a day.

 Preparing for Installation